 “I remember only ideas and sensations.”
 (Ulysses, the Corrected Text, page 7.)

 I’m sure I read this passage the two or three times I set out to read Ulysses.
 I didn't notice it, however, until I heard it read aloud recently.
-I was struck by how it situates ideas and sensations as aspects of knowing, and how knowing is entangled with and informed by the sensory experience of perception.
+I was struck by how it treats ideas and sensations as aspects of knowing, and how knowing is entangled with and informed by the sensory experience of perception.

 Experiencing place is a complex multilayered experience.
-My earliest memories of place are sensory – images, that help me recall what I was feeling at the time, sounds --what people were saying, music, birds, traffic, animals -- also smells, taste, weather.
+My earliest memories of place help me recall what I was feeling at the time, sounds — what people were saying, music, birds, traffic, animals, also smells, taste, weather.

-Visual memories are, however, my primary source of access to experiences of place.
-These are overlain by, and interwoven with knowledge acquired through study and travel.
+Visual memories are my primary source of access to experiences of place.
+These are interwoven with knowledge acquired through study and travel.